Rust in Peace: Background and production

+Artwork

 The album artwork was created by artist Ed Repka, who previously had done the cover for Peace Sells... but Who's Buying? in 1986.
 It references "Hangar 18", and depicts band mascot Vic Rattlehead and world leaders of the era viewing an alien body.
 In addition to creating the album's cover, Repka also supplied artwork for the album's two singles.
 The object Rattlehead is holding was confirmed by Mustaine to be a material resembling Kryptonite.

 The men featured on the cover are, from left to right: an unidentified British representative, Japanese Prime Minister Toshiki Kaifu, German President Richard von Weizsäcker, Soviet President Mikhail Gorbachev, and United States President George H. W. Bush.

 Composition

 The album features multiple lyrical themes: religion, politics and warfare, as well as Mustaine's personal issues, such as his fight against drug and alcohol addiction, UFO conspiracy theories and even the Marvel Comics character Punisher.

 The opening song, "Holy Wars...
 The Punishment Due" finds its thematic inspiration derived from the Northern Ireland conflict, in which the largely Catholic nationalist community were in conflict with the mainly Protestant loyalist community over the sovereignty of the six counties of Northern Ireland.
 Mustaine has said that at a show in Antrim, Northern Ireland, he discovered bootlegged Megadeth T-shirts were on sale.
 He was dissuaded from taking action to have them removed on the basis that they were part of fund raising activities for "The Cause", explained as something to bring equality to Catholics and Protestants in the region.
 Liking how "The Cause" sounded as was explained to him, Mustaine dedicated a performance of "Anarchy in the U.K." to it, causing the audience to riot.
-The band were forced to travel in a bulletproof bus after the show.
+The band were escorted in a bulletproof bus back to their hotel in Dublin after the show.
 This incident, along with Marvel's Punisher, inspired Mustaine to write the song.

 "Rust in Peace...
 Polaris", addresses the topic of nuclear warfare, with "Polaris" referring to the Cold War-era Lockheed UGM-27 Polaris intercontinental ballistic missile.
-Mustaine has revealed that the song, originally titled "Child Saint", was one of his earlier compositions, having been written before his tenure with Metallica (1982–83).
+Mustaine has revealed that the song, originally titled "Child Saint", was one of his earlier compositions, having been written before his tenure with Metallica (1981–83).
 Menza proposed the concept for "Hangar 18", a song about UFO conspiracies and Area 51.
 Musically, the song features twin guitar solos after the verse.

+In 2017, more than 25 years after the album was released, Dave Mustaine revealed the majority of "Holy Wars" tabs on the web did not transcribe the main riff correctly, and posted the correct transcription himself.